WSG23/yosai_intel_dashboard_fresh/CONTRIBUTING.md

 Run `isort .` to automatically sort imports before committing changes.

 Please ensure tests and linters pass before opening a pull request.

+## Test Guidelines

+* **Unit tests** should rely on protocol-based fakes for all dependencies.
+This keeps them fast and ensures the test only depends on behaviour defined in a `Protocol`.
+* **Integration and E2E tests** may use real services such as the database or a running web server.
+Mark these tests with `@pytest.mark.integration` so they can be selected with `-m integration` or skipped when running only unit tests.